-Summer extends from June till August and is the quietest season for trekking.
+Summer extends from June to August and is the quietest season for trekking.
 Temperatures can reach 30℃.
 It is the time of the monsoon rains and the season for farming.
-Daily afternoon downpours, high humidity, leeches, flooding and landslides make trekking difficult in these conditions.
+Daily afternoon downpours, high humidity, leeches, flooding, and landslides make trekking difficult in these conditions.

 However, this is a good time to trek in the Dolpo and Mustang which sit in the rain shadow of the Himalayas.
 Trekking is also possible in the Everest region just remember to factor in possible delays flying out of Lukla due to weather.

 Oh, and remember to bring a trekking umbrella as the humidity makes wearing waterproofs unpleasant.

 Autumn is from September to November with temperatures ranging from 10℃ to 25℃.
 It is when the biggest festivals take place like Dashain and Tihar.

 During this season fields turn yellow with crops of barley and wheat ready for harvesting.
 It looks like the land has just had a shower after the monsoon rains.
 You can enjoy panoramic mountain views during this time.
 Trekking is popular during this season with clear blue skies.

 Winter lasts from December to February.
 Temperatures during the day can be 16℃ but nights rapidly drop to down below 0℃ as soon as the sunsets.
 It is the dry season with bare hills and mountains.
 Midwinter offers the clearest views of the Himalayas.